0xPARC/0xparc-intro-book/src/lwe.typ

   no error.
 + As we linearly combine vectors, their "error part" $S$ gets bigger exponentially.
-So we can only add vectors very few times, ideally just 1 or 2 times, before they start being unusable.
+So we can only add vectors very few times, ideally just one or two times, before they start being unusable.

 With these heuristics, we can start by looking at the Red Set, and make vectors with many $0$’s in the same places.